antimof/UxPlay/README.txt

     "testing" phase) and Ubuntu-22.04 already provides a uxplay-1.46 package based on this.
 Arch-based distributions also have AUR self-building packages for both the latest UxPlay release and the current GitHub version.
+(If you install a uxplay package, you may also need to install some needed GStreamer plugin packages which might not get installed as "requirements" : see below.)
 To build the latest version yourself, follow the instructions below.

 Either download and unzip [UxPlay-master.zip](https://github.com/FDH2/UxPlay/archive/refs/heads/master.zip),